istio-ecosystem/sail-operator/docs/README.md

       sourceNamespace: openshift-marketplace
     ```

-1. Verify that the installation succeeded by inspecting the CSV file.
+1. Verify that the installation succeeded by inspecting the CSV status.

     ```bash
     $ kubectl get csv -n openshift-operators